-Gestational diabetes mellitus (GDM) happens when the body does not produce enough insulin, or when insulin is not processed properly.
+Gestational diabetes mellitus (GDM) happens when the body does not produce enough insulin, or when insulin is not used effectively due to natural bodily changes occuring in pregnancy.
 When that happens, you can't effectively burn glucose to energy.
 This causes a build-up of glucose in the blood, also known as hyperglycaemia.

 If you're diagnosed with GDM, you must monitor your blood glucose levels during your pregnancy.
 Here's some basic information about this condition:

 Any woman can develop gestational diabetes.
-However, if you're older than 35, have a family or personal history of diabetes or are overweight, you are at greater risk.
+However, if you're ≥40, have a family or personal history of diabetes or are overweight, you are at greater risk.

 5 Things You Need to Know About Gestational Diabetes

 You will need to undergo an oral glucose tolerance test (OGTT).
-After a night of fasting, you will have a fasting blood sample taken.
+After a night of fasting, you will take a fasting blood sample.
 You'll then be given a sweet drink, and a repeat blood test will be done at one- and two-hour intervals.
 These tests will be used to determine your blood glucose reading.

 Guide 3: Keeping Gestational Diabetes in Check

-It's not as uncommon as you think — one in five mothers has diabetes in pregnancy.
-In fact, it's recommended that all pregnant women get screened for diabetes starting from week 24 of pregnancy so the outcomes can be better managed.
+It's not as uncommon as you think — one in five mothers has gestational diabetes during pregnancy.
+In fact, it is recommended that all pregnant women get screened for gestational diabetes starting from week 24 of pregnancy so the outcomes can be better managed.

 Diabetes in Childhood and Pregnancy

 The good news is, diabetes in pregnancy will more often than not resolve after the delivery.
 However, it may persist in a small group, where mums will need long-term follow-up and treatment.
-The doctor will ask for a repeat OGTT after delivery to assess your condition.
+Make time for the follow-up OGTT as it is key to detecting diabetes early.